gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Extension.md

 ## Defining an Interaction Model {#DefineInteractionModel}

 An interaction model in Clova is a set of rules to convert the voice user request into a standardized format (JSON) to be processed in the extension.
-For example, if a custom extension is providing a pizza delivery service, a user might say "Order two pepperoni pizzas."
+For example, if a custom extension is providing a pizza delivery service, a user might say "Order two boxes of pepperoni pizza."
 The interaction model defines the rules to convert such requests into the format required for providing the service (JSON) as shown below.

 ![](/Design/Resources/Images/Extension_Design-Interaction_Model_Analysis_Diagram.png)